 True/false variables enable you to make decisions, and thus have a better control over your flow.
 For example, you can use true/false variables for slide completion, that is, to track if learners visit a slide and interact with its content.

 Text variables (also called “string variables”) hold text-based values (strings).
-These variables are meant for storing information such as names, passwords, years, etc.
+These variables help store information such as names, passwords, years, etc.

 For example, use text variables to remember the learner name and then display it throughout the course to personalize your training.